Which country is cheaper, France or Belgium?

 Cannes: It's grand hotels and luxury beach clubs make this a perfect romantic destination.
 There are world class restaurants, a vibrant nightlife scene, and many romantic spots around town that make for a memorable honeymoon or couple's getaway.

-For backpackers, both Belgium and France are fairly comparable places to visit.
+For backpackers, both Belgium and France are great places to visit.

 It's common for backpackers to visit Belgium.
 Brussels, Antwerp, Ghent, and other major tourist destinations might not be the most budget-friendly places, but plenty of hostels and low-cost accommodations can be found in and around the cities.
 Furthermore, food at most restaurants is reasonably priced, especially if you avoid the touristy areas and the higher-end establishments.
 In generally, there's plenty of activities which are free or low in price.
 And younger travelers tend to enjoy Belgium's vibrant nightlife and bar scene, which is especially popular in Brussels as well as Antwerp, Ghent, and elsewhere.
 Transportation is also cheap and readily available.